slgold95/bread/README.md

  + Sliders have a range from 0 to 5 to encompass the entire voxelization.
  + Car without the top:
  + ![](topDownCar.png)
- + Loafs without their tops or bottom layer:
+ + Loafs without their top or bottom layer:
  + ![](topDownLoafs.png)
 - Button to "Bake" the bread, this will generate bubbles in the bread and color the bread crust.

 ## Shortcoming
 - Wanted to balloon out the entire voxelization shape when the "bake" button on the GUI was pressed.
 Had to settle for minor vertex deformation in the end because I couldn't work out a way to get the overall shape to swell.
-With instance rendering, each voxel was it's own cube with 8 vertices; these cubes didn't have information about what part of the overall .obj file mesh they represented, so I couldn't figure out a way to non-uniformly swell each cube out to where it would be if it were on the .obj file and not it's own cube shape.
+With instance rendering, each voxel was it's own cube with eight vertices; these cubes didn't have information about what part of the overall .obj file mesh they represented, so I couldn't figure out a way to non-uniformly swell each cube out to where it would be if it were on the .obj file and not it's own cube shape.
     + Tried to use a cube with more subdivisions to deform the shape a bit more, but then it made the entire program run very slow (at about 4 frames per second) and it was unuseable.